logo

 Morning Consult Logo

-• Voters are 26 points more likely to have heard something negative than positive about the economy, marking the worst net buzz rating since early May.
+• Voters are 24 points more likely to have heard something negative than positive about the economy, a worse rating than we measured in the past two weeks, though still better than it was in the wake of the August jobs report early last month.

 • As was the case throughout much of the 2024 campaign, immigration has been one of the most salient issues voters are hearing about in the news, with roughly 7 in 10 saying they'd heard something recently about it in our latest survey.